Our Consultancy Service

-We have provided consultancy to clients from the UK and all corners of the globe.
+We provide consultancy to clients in the UK and all corners of the globe.
 Read our case studies to find out more.

 Partners: British Council Thailand (Arts/Creative and Social Offices), Thai Social Enterprise Office (TSEO) and The Support Arts and Crafts International Centre of Thailand (SACICT)

 Brief: Delivery of training to craft community organisations on design and product development whilst also helping to lay the foundation for these organisations, which are social enterprises in practice, to benefit from recent Government legislation, develop more scalable and sustainable business models.
 Linking these elements together within the brand and product message and marketing materials.

 Brief: Consultancy on the establishment of a new artists’ studio group and its strategic development

 Delivery: One to one consultancy and coaching on business and financial planning; planning and development issues and legal structure

 Outcome: Successful start up of operation; Community Interest Company status; securing of premises and fundraising.

 “Vanessa was able to bring to the table real and useful experience.
 She was always able to see the bigger picture and think creatively out of the box, especially when it came to understanding the complex relationship between building a sustainable business and providing public benefit.”

 Brief: To support the development of a business plan for this craft based social enterprise and member of Social Firms UK.

 Delivery: Support with all aspects of a business plan leading to new business planning processes.